dabockster/Learning-Obj-C/README.md

 Learning Objective C
 ====================
-24 small programs to teach me Objective C
+A bunch of small programs to teach me Objective C

 This is my attempt at using an online guide to teach myself the Objective C programming language.
 Although my end goal is to eventually write an app in iOS, I need to learn the language first.
 Hence the guide.